enebular/docs/ja/Deploy/ShareInfoMotion/index.md

+---
+lastUpdated: 2017-12-01
+---

 # share infomotion

 The following code is subject to change.

 infomotion and infomotionUI script tags are needed to use infomotion.

 ```
 <script src="http://localhost:3000/emi/enebular-infomotion/infomotion.js"></script>

 <script src="http://localhost:3000/emi/enebular-infomotion/infomotionUI.js"></script>
 ```

 ### Settings for graph component

 Settings is composed of three parts.

 cache - default is blackhole which does not cache any data

 daterange - set the initial start and end date

 options - paths of plugins/infomotions

 ```javascript